top of page

 Kaia Health

-• Bidirectional data sharing
+• Bidirectional data sharing allows your therapist to monitor progress

 Hinge Health

-• A TENS unit for pain management
+• TENS unit provides pain management between exercises

 Omada Health